AB-Pardakulov/Unfinished_EtherOfMarble/README.md

 ### Important:

-The Library and Assets directories were compressed so that they could be uploaded.
+The library and assets directories were omitted due to their large file sizes, though they may be hyperlinked through another source later on.
+The screenshots folder shows certain portions of this unfinished project.